yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/twitter.md

 5. Enter the verification code that is sent to your email address and click **Next**.
 :::note
-If you used your phone number, you will receive a text with your code.
+If you have used your phone number, you will receive the code through SMS.
 :::

    <img src="https://i.imgur.com/Rb65bA4.png" alt="drawing" width="50%"/>